grkw/grkw.github.io/pages/personal.md

 ### Meditation

-In September 2023, I participated in [Spirit Rock](https://www.spiritrock.org/)’s “Foundations of Mindfulness,” a 5-day silent meditation retreat.
+In September 2023, I participated in [Spirit Rock Meditation Center](https://www.spiritrock.org/)’s “Foundations of Mindfulness,” a 5-day silent meditation retreat.
 Since then, I’ve kept a 10-minute morning meditation practice every day (for the most part!).

 ### Cross-training

 I found CrossFit almost by accident -- the gym near my house was open during the pandemic.
-Turns out, it's just the physical outlet that I needed.
-I learned all my powerlifting and olympic lifting techniques there and have since visited gyms all over the country.
-Here's [me doing my favorite CrossFit workout](https://www.instagram.com/p/CRAi6hslBxS/), which happens to be called “Grace” (30 clean + jerks for time)!
+Turns out, it's exactly the intense physical outlet that I need.
+I learned all my powerlifting and olympic lifting techniques there and have since dropped in at other gyms while traveling/living around the country (San Jose, CA; San Francisco, CA; Seattle, WA; Los Angeles, CA; Dallas, TX; New York City, NY) and around the world (Lisbon, Portgual; Porto, Portugal; Barcelona, Spain; Madrid, Spain; Mexico City, Mexico; Seoul, South Korea).

+My favorite CrossFit workout happens to be called “Grace” (30 clean + jerks for time)!

+My favorite gyms:

+- Croga CrossFit - San Jose, CA (the one that started it all)
+- Fog City CrossFit - San Francisco, CA (this one is my all-time favorite)
+- Murder of Crows Barbell - Brooklyn, NY (my home on the East Coast)

 ### Running